Diphtheria is a serious infection of the nose and throat caused by the diphtheria bacteria.

 How can I prevent getting diphtheria?

 The best way to not get diphtheria is to get immunized.
 The vaccine is safe.
 It is much safer to get the vaccine than to get diphtheria disease.
-When you get immunized you help to protect others as well.
+When you get immunized, you help protect others as well.

 Who should get the diphtheria vaccine?